 For example, 50 students providing 1500-word quality blogs you could be talking about $10,000 worth of articles there from a quality content writer.

 Now you have a reason to contact that .gov department by email you’ll tend to hit far too many hurdles, for me it was all about picking up the phone, calling the department speaking to the decision maker and explain what you are doing.
 Most of these agencies will be more than happy for you to provide content for the blogs especially when it’s for a “good cause” you just need to have the right “in” for them to listen.
 For me this was so much easier by phone than emailing, but you must be able to convey yourself professionally on the phone and have the ability to build rapport and relationships.
 Many SEOs are more comfortable with an email then they are a phone so for these guys these links may always be difficult to come by.

 Your product must be of the highest quality.

-Remember this is sales, with a difference! when you’ve sold your product in outreach if it disappoints, it does not even need to be returned, it simply will not be posted.
+Remember this is sales, with a difference!
+When you’ve sold your product in outreach if it disappoints, it does not even need to be returned, it simply will not be posted.
 If you do not provide quality content you have no chance.
 That does not mean you need to be a great writer yourself it means you need to find one.
-You must be willing to invest in your product if you want success through outreach.
+You must be willing to invest in your product if you want success through outreach guest posts.
 If you get someone off Upwork charging $25.00 for a 1000-word article I can assure you that you will not be getting your articles published on top level sites.